froggermtp/personal-site/src/posts/4-tips-to-help-beginner-programmers.md

 Of course, once you know a bunch of data structures, you need to make use of them.
 Thus, let's bring on the algorithms.
 While investing time learning and implementing new algorithms is worth it, I would encourage you to learn [algorithmic patterns](https://cs.lmu.edu/~ray/notes/algpatterns/).
 Some of the new problems you run into will look like problems you've already seen.
 Be smart and leverage that knowledge instead of reinventing the wheel.

 In addition, you should already be familiar with measuring the runtime and space complexity of an algorithm using [asymptotic analysis](http://www.cs.cornell.edu/courses/cs312/2004fa/lectures/lecture16.htm).
 Asymptotic analysis gives a machine-independent way of measuring performance.
-It's useful to say that mergesort has an \\(O(n \log n)\\) worse case running time, which is superior to bubble sort's \\(O(n^2)\\) worse case running time.
+It's useful to say that mergesort has an O(n log(n)) worse case running time, which is superior to bubble sort's O(n<sup>2</sup>) worse case running time.
 If this notation looks like hieroglyphics to you, consider brushing up on this topic.

 I would also recommend people get comfortable using [recursion](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Recursions/recursions.html).
 Yes, it's not always useful and can sometimes make the code more convoluted.
 It can also have the opposite effect.
 Look at the recursive algorithm to solve the [Tower of Hanoi game](https://en.wikipedia.org/wiki/Tower_of_Hanoi#Iterative_solution)--and then compare it to the iterative version.
 There are just some problems in the world that lend themselves to recursive solutions.
 Plus, it will help expand your mind.
 Challenging yourself is worth it in the long run.